Priory Group

-The Priory Group is a provider of mental health care facilities in the United Kingdom.
+Priory is a provider of mental health care and addiction rehabilitation facilities in the United Kingdom.
 The group operates at more than 500 sites with over 7,000 beds.
 Its flagship hospital is the Priory Hospital, Roehampton, which is best known for treating celebrities particularly for drug addiction.
-The Priory Group also manages schools, some for students with autism spectrum disorders through Priory Education and Children’s Services.
+The Priory also manages schools, some for students with autism spectrum disorders through Priory Education and Children’s Services.
 Some of its facilities are run by its subsidiary Partnerships in Care.
 In January 2019 it opened its first overseas school in partnership with the Abu Dhabi Department of Education and Knowledge.

 Ownership

-In 1980 the Priory Hospital in Roehampton was acquired by Community Psychiatric, an American healthcare company, and became the first clinic in what was to become the Priory Group.
+In 1980 the Priory Hospital in Roehampton was acquired by Community Psychiatric, an American healthcare company, and became the first clinic in what was to become the Priory.

-The Priory Group was the subject of a management buyout, funded by Mercury Asset Management and several banks, in 1994.
+Priory was the subject of a management buyout, funded by Mercury Asset Management and several banks, in 1994.

 In 2000 Westminster Healthcare Group (a company owned by Dr Chai Patel) acquired Priory Hospitals from the management team and from Mercury Asset Management for £96 million.

 In 2002, the company was the subject of another management buyout, this time led by Doughty Hanson & Co, for £289 million.
 The company was divested to ABN AMRO (later acquired by the Royal Bank of Scotland Group) in July 2005 for £875 million, netting the five company directors over £50 million.

 Advent International took control for an aggregate consideration of £925 million in 2011.

 In October 2014, former Chief Executive, Tom Riall announced that the group was planning a significant expansion into the mental health community services market and would bid in partnership with “incumbent” NHS providers, an approach that would allow them to come up with new models of care.
 Anticipating more services to be put out to tender by Clinical commissioning groups, he noted that Priory could contribute "considerable commercial bidding expertise” and become the “overflow provider of choice” for the NHS.

 Acadia Healthcare bought the business for £1.3 billion in January 2016 and sold it to Waterland Private Equity for £1.1 billion in January 2021.
 Waterland plans to join it with MEDIAN of Germany "to create Europe’s leading rehabilitation and mental health services provider", especially in neurology and other post-acute services.